Adolescent Connectedness & Empowerment Lab

 What type of applicant are you looking for?

 Generally, I am looking for students with strong academic credentials, outstanding letters of recommendation, solid research experience, and a personal statement that clearly articulates the way in which your specific interests match with my areas of expertise.
-In the context of current funded projects, I am especially interested in students who identify as or express an interest in research related to the experiences of underrepresented or first-generation college students, although I am open to all strong applicants.

 How can I find out more about the doctoral program?